seolhalee/seolhalee.github.io/index.md

 > Conducting computational research on social network and flows in cities and their impact on spatial behaviors

 #### Research Intern, KAIST
-Maturepolis Lab (Lead: Dr. David Lee), Department of Civil and Evnironmental Engineering _2018_
+Maturepolis Lab (Lead: Dr. David Lee), Department of Civil and Environmental Engineering _2018_
 > Studied the demographic pattern in commercial districts using search engine data and card transaction data.

 ---